 Food in Campania

 In the Campania region, Easter breakfast traditionally consists of Pastiera Napoletana, which is a pastry that is filled with canditi, wheat, eggs, and cheeses such as Ricotta.
-This breakfast masterpiece represents the rebirth of the savior.
+This breakfast masterpiece represents the rebirth of the saviour.

 Food in Rome